juliandavid-garcia/First_milestone_project/README.md

 ![portfolio](/Readme-images/responsive.png)
 # Personal Portfolio

-This portfolio collects examples of the different projects i have developed during my formation as full stack software developer at the code institute.
+This portfolio collects examples of the different projects i have developed during my formation as full stack software developer, at the code institute.
 Therefore, recruiters and potencial clients can have evidence of my skills as developer and also as graphic designer, since some compositions made with photoshop were added.